-Students will be required to take the American Association of Medical Assistants Nation Certification Exam (CMA) or the American Medical Technologists National registration Exam (RMA) prior to graduation.
-Passing is not required for graduation but all students must attempt the exam.
+Students will be eligible to take the American Association of Medical Assistants Nation Certification Exam (CMA) or the American Medical Technologists National registration Exam (RMA) prior to graduation.
+Passing is not required for graduation but all students will be encouraged to attempt the certification exam.